-The property changed hands, remaining a lodging house, and by 1963 was owned by Andronika (Anne) Todis.
-In October of 1963, she filed for (and subsequently received) permission to convert the property from a lodging house into six apartments.
+On September 25, 1963, 379 Marlborough was acquired from George Reef by Andronika (Anne) Todis.
+On October 18, 1963, she filed for (and subsequently received) permission to convert the property from a lodging house into six apartments.
 It appears that it was at this time that a penthouse story was added to the building.

-The property changed hands.
-It remained an apartment building, assessed as a four- to six-family dwelling, in 2015.
+379 Marlborough remained an apartment building, assessed as a four- to six-family dwelling, in 2017.